 Explore the unity of themes in the readings.

-The newly baptised neophytes now enter the period of mystagogy or post-baptismal catechesis.
+The newly baptised neophytes now enter the period of mystagogy, or post-baptismal catechesis.

-Explain that baptism or reception is not the end of the journey but the beginning of a new journey, in which both our faith and our place in the community of believers are deepened.
+Explain that baptism or reception is not the end of the journey but the beginning of a new journey—one in which both our faith and our place in the community of believers are deepened.

 This is a time for the community and the neophytes together to grow in deepening their grasp of the paschal mystery and in making it a part of their lives through meditation on the Gospel, sharing in the Eucharist and doing the works of charity.